Aaron-Hsieh-0129/VVMex/docs/developer-guides/index.md

 # Developer guides

-These pages summarize how GVVM is structured in this repository and how major subsystems fit together.
+These pages summarize how GPUVVM is structured in this repository and how major subsystems fit together.

 | Guide | Contents |
 | ------ | -------- |